edgexfoundry/edgex-go/docs/support/logging/Ch-Logging.rst

 | \**means the configuration value has to be replaced.
 | \***means the configuration value should NOT be changed.

-* The blue color means the configuration value could be changed if necessary.
-* The green color means the configuration value have to be replaced.
-* The red color means the configuration value should NOT be changed.

 =======================================
 Logging Service Client Library for Java